Easy ajax operations even without javascript

 The "jQuery selector list" is a comma-separated list of jQuery selectors, like "#someId, .someClass > a".
 It is searched in all the document unless a special yada prefix is used (see below).
 If the selector list is empty, the target is the element itself.

 If the selector is an #id, you should ensure that the same id is not present in the returned ajax content or the result might be unexpected.
+But if you replace something by #id with something that doesn’t have the #id anymore, replacement will work only for the first call.

 Each selector can also have the following special prefixes: